QuantEcon/lecture-source-py/source/rst/cass_koopmans.rst

 ---------

--  Plot the optimal consumption, capital, and savings paths when the initial capital level begins at 1.5 times the steady state level as we shoot towards the steady state at :math:`T=130`
+-  Plot the optimal consumption, capital, and savings paths when the initial capital level begins at 1.5 times the steady-state level as we shoot towards the steady-state at :math:`T=130`

 -  Why does the savings rate respond like it does?